-Polyester, a thermoplastic polymer, can be processed into a wide variety of products including food containers, disposable bottles and polyester fibers.
+Polyester, a thermoplastic polymer, can be made into a wide variety of products including food containers, disposable bottles and polyester fibers.
 The fibers can then be spun into different shapes, thicknesses and lengths and knit or woven into a wide variety of polyester fabrics.

 First popularized as a miracle fabric when it was introduced to the public by DuPont in the 1940s, fabrics made of polyester fiber need no ironing, never wrinkle, hold up well in the wash and the price is reasonable.
 For those reasons it is still used in a wide variety of apparel, including uniforms, activewear, undergarments and sleepwear.